Are You Confusing Wants and Needs? Let’s Find Out!

 Needs are essential for survival.
 They include things like food, water, shelter, and healthcare.
 Without these, people can get sick or even die.
 Needs to focus on maintaining life and physical health.

 They don’t change based on trends or personal preferences.
-For example, clean water is always necessary, no matter where you live or what culture you’re a part of.
-Needs are the foundation of Maslow’s hierarchy of needs, starting with physiological ones like calories and sleep before moving to safety and love.
+For example, clean water is essential, no matter where you live or what culture you’re part of.
+Needs are the foundation of Maslow’s hierarchy of needs, starting with physiological needs such as food and sleep, then moving to safety and love.

 Examples of Basic Needs